VUIIS/dax/docs/manage_a_project.rst

 - OSError: [Errno 2] No such file or directory: '/scratch/vuiisccidev/Modules_tmp/MSSeg2016/MSSeg2016_preview_nifti_ginko_settings'
 - The MSSeg2016 and MSSeg2016/MSSeg2016_preview_nifti_ginko_settings directories would need to be created

-Settings Directory is Missing from tmp Folder
+Settings Directory is Missing from tmp Folder (only relevant to LDAX)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 We need to check REDCap.
 Settings files should not be in the /tmp/ folder.
 Normally, they would be somewhere like: